objectionary/home/README.md

 There is a Bash script `pull.sh`, which may help you publish the entire library.
 We use it to publish [`eo-files`](https://github.com/objectionary/eo-files), [`eo-hamcrest`](https://github.com/objectionary/eo-hamcrest), and others.
-In order to use it, you should configure your library to publish its full list of EO objects on release into its `gh-pages` branch.
+In order to use it, you should first configure your library so that it publishes its full list of EO objects on each release into its `gh-pages` branch.
 See, how Rultor does it in
 eo-files: [`.rultor.yml`](https://github.com/objectionary/eo-files/blob/master/.rultor.yml).

 Then, when ready, run the script this way inside your local clone of this repo: